 To sign up for our mailing list to be kept informed of the program, please click here.

-b) A decent quality headset is preferred but built in speakers and a built-in microphone or webcam-microphone will work just fine.
+For audio, a decent quality headset is preferred but built-in speakers and a built-in microphone or webcam-microphone will work just fine.

 If you have any questions, please do not hesitate to write to firstname.lastname@example.org.